AntonSvirsky/Edge_Tracking_Pipeflow/README.md

 ### Bisection state file `main.state`:
 Keeps track of the current state of the bisection:
 ### [State]
-- 's' - The name of the bisection step.
-'IC' - inital conditions, 'Bis' - bisection step, 'Fwd' - forward  integration, 'Adv' - advancing to the next step.
+- `s` - The name of the bisection step. `IC` - analyzing inital conditions, `Bis` - bisection step, `Fwd` - forward  integration, `Adv` - advancing to the next step.
+When initating should be `IC`.
-- 'n' - The number of the current iteration.
-When initating should be 0.
+- `n` - The number of the current iteration.

 ### Preperaing the bisection simulation
 # Setup Instructions

 1. **Clone the repository**
 2. **Compile two [OpenPipeFlow](http://openpipeflow.org/) template simulations:**
    - **`bisec_sim/`** — Long simulation time limit \(T_{\text{bisec}}\) with a low saving rate.
      - If \(T_{\text{bisec}}\) is too short to achieve a classification, another simulation will be initiated with the initial conditions taken from the last snapshot.